 The strangest thing happened to me while reading a book in my apartment at the end of a long day at work and perhaps one too many glasses of wine.
-I was listening to Spotify, a song I’d never heard before, and felt both new and vintage.
-Anyway, not old enough to fit in the … More The Strangest Thing
+I was listening to Spotify, a song I’d never heard before.
+It felt both new and vintage, not old enough to fit in the memory … More The Strangest Thing

 Working on another waka for kana practice.
 It goes kumo nakute, oboronari tomo, miurukana, kasumi kakareru, haruno yonotsuki 雲なくておぼろなりとも見ゆるかな霞かかれる春の夜の月 Which I think means Tonight the clouds are gone, haze covers the moon on this spring evening